 The Dept. of Public Safety, the MN Nat'l Guard and MN State Patrol, established Operation Safety Net, a central, reliable source to counteract misinformation during the trial of Derek Chauvin.
 Share accurate information with congregations to stay safe, connected and informed.

 Their Racial Justice page is updated regularly with articles reflective of current events, issues, and practices.

 The Ministry Lab is excited to share access to Rev. Jia Starr Brown's transformative series, Journey to Freedom: Embracing God's Cultural Mosaic of People.
-Along with diversity trainings, Bible studies, and book groups, the 2020 them, Intersectionality, was brought to life by six guest preachers reflecting on John 4:4-26 (The Woman at the Well) and poetry and music from Minnesota-based artists.
+Along with diversity trainings, Bible studies, and book groups, the 2020 theme, Intersectionality, was brought to life by six guest preachers reflecting on John 4:4-26 (The Woman at the Well) and poetry and music from Minnesota-based artists.

 LeaderWise Conversations on Race resume monthly, Monday, October 5 (4-6pm CST).
 Topics include: Changing Self, Changing Community, and Changing Systems.
 Each event will feature a guest speaker, time for reflection and conversations, and Q&A. The events are free and open to the public.
 Registration is open here.
 Save the dates and invite friends and colleagues to join you.

 The Centering the Silenced Summit featured 15 voices that have been historically marginalized and silenced.
 These humans answered one main question for us - what is the single greatest social or liberative challenge facing us, as Christians, at this time?
 During our chats, we spent some time breaking down their answer and looking at the critical and practical ways that the Church should respond.

 Harvard Divinity School conversation: Cultural Appropriation in Neopagan and New Age Religion with Sabina Magliocco.